-Brewing Your Brew
+Brewing Your Cowboy Coffee

-Whether you cook your coffee in a blue speckled cup or a pot on a campfire the effects are the same.
+Whether you cook your coffee in a blue-speckled cup or a pot on a campfire the effects are the same.
 Get your water warm and add your grounds.
 Amount per your preference.
 Now bring the water to a boil and let it roll those grounds for a minute or two.
-This rolling boil really churns the grounds washing them in the process boiling the acid sending it into the air with the steam.
+This rolling boil really churns the grounds washing them in the process boiling the acid and sending it into the air with the steam.